hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 end
 {% endhighlight %}

 Notice that differetly than the `LestBusyFirstScheduler`, here we don't need to point to the whole array of workers.
-We can use the Enumerable#cycle method (with link to doc) which generates an Enumerator that, as the name says, cycles through the element of the array and restarts when it reaches the end.
+We can use the [Enumerable#cycle][enumerable_cycle] method which generates an Enumerator that cycles through the elements of the array and restarts when it reaches the end.

-## Topic Scheduler
+### Topic Scheduler

 Imagine like on a Pub-Sub system we have workers can only perform jobs with a specific tag.
-This concept is implemented in RabbitMQ Topic Exchange.
+This concept is a simplified version of the [Topic Exchange][topic_exchange_rabbitmq] in RabbitMQ.
+This type of scheduler could be useful if you want to segregate the workers by responsibility - for example mailer workers, file download workers, database workers, etc.

 {% highlight ruby %}
 class TopicScheduler